Cynthia Cozette Lee: Early life and education

-Cozette is the great-granddaughter of Warren Garner, an African slave who fought during the American Civil War in the 4th Regiment Infantry of the United States Colored Troops.
-Cozette began her formal music training at 8 years old by studying piano with Carmen Rummo, a Duquesne University professor.
+Cynthia Cozette Lee is the great-granddaughter of Warren Garner, an African slave who fought during the American Civil War in the 4th Regiment Infantry of the United States Colored Troops.

+She began her formal music training at 8 years old by studying piano with Carmen Rummo, a Duquesne University professor.
 She began studying flute at 10 years old.
 Her early flute teachers were Alois Hrabak, a former flutist with the Pittsburgh Symphony Orchestra, and Bernard Goldberg, the principal flutist of the Pittsburgh Symphony Orchestra.
-Cozette received the Victor Saudek Flute Award in 1969 to study with Goldberg.
-She began her musical composition training at 16 years old with Joseph Wilcox Jenkins, a Duquesne University music composition professor.
-Cozette's prize for winning an honorable mention award in the Pittsburgh Flute Club Composition Contest in 1969 was to have composition lessons with Jenkins.
+She received the Victor Saudek Flute Award in 1969 to study with Goldberg.
+She began her musical composition training at 16 years old with Joseph Willcox Jenkins, a Duquesne University music composition professor.
+Her prize for winning an honorable mention award in the Pittsburgh Flute Club Composition Contest in 1969 was to have composition lessons with Jenkins.

 Cozette attended Jacksonville University from 1971 to 1973 and her music composition teachers included William Hoskins.
-Cozette attended Carnegie Mellon University from 1973 to 1975.
-Cozette performed her senior recital in 1975 with Gary Chang, a fellow music composition student at Carnegie Mellon.
+She attended Carnegie Mellon University from 1973 to 1975.
+Cozette performed her senior recital in 1975 with Gary Chang, a fellow music composition student at Carnegie Mellon University.
 She graduated from Carnegie Mellon University in 1975 with a Bachelor of Fine Arts Degree in Music Composition.
 Her music composition teachers at Carnegie Mellon included Leonardo Balada and Roland Leich.

-Cozette attended the University of Pennsylvania and graduated in 1977 with a Master of Arts Degree in Music Composition from the university.
-Her music composition teachers at University of Pennsylvania included George Crumb and George Rochberg.
-Cozette studied music copying from 1977 to 1978 at the Juilliard School of Music with Arnold Arnstein, the personal music copyist to Leonard Bernstein, Gian-Carlo Menotti and Samuel Barber.
+She attended the University of Pennsylvania and graduated in 1977 with a Master of Arts Degree in Music Composition from the university.
+Her music composition teachers at the University of Pennsylvania included George Crumb and George Rochberg.
+She studied music copying from 1977 to 1978 at the Juilliard School of Music with Arnold Arnstein, the personal music copyist to Leonard Bernstein, Gian Carlo Menotti and Samuel Barber.
 She received her Master of Public Administration Degree from Rutgers University in 2005.
-She received her doctorate degree in education from Rowan University in 2009.
+She received her doctorate degree in Educational Leadership from Rowan University in 2009.